R&H Logo

 Is Lifelong Alimony a Possibility for You?

 While some states have eliminated lifelong alimony, except in cases of elderly or disabled spouses, that is not the case in Colorado.
 If you were married for more than 20 years, or if your spouse is unable to work, you could pay spousal maintenance for the rest of your life.
 The R&H Family Law Team will advise you of your rights and fight for a fair outcome.
-Call 303-688-0944 today to begin your case assessment.
+Call 303-688-0944 today to begin your free case assessment.

 Alimony Calculator